Think you know everything there is to know about the German Shepherd? Here are 15 German Shepherd facts you probably didn’t know.

 There are lots of tales of heroic German Shepherds in the breed’s short history.
 And one of them is of Filax of Lewanno.
 He was honored at Westminster in 1917 for bringing 54 wounded soldiers to safety in WW1.

 Dorothy Harrison founds “The Seeying Eye” in 1929, which started training German Shepherds to use as guide dogs for the blank.
-Morris Frank, a blind man, read about what Mrs. Harrison was doing and wrote to her that he wanted one of those dogs – and that he wanted to help spread the word about these types of dogs in the US.
-Read the entire story at wikipedia.
+Morris Frank, a blind man, read about what Mrs. Harrison was doing and wrote to her that he wanted one of those dogs and that he wanted to help spread the word about these types of dogs in the US.
+Read the entire story at heroic German Shepherds.

 Before Rin Tin Tin, there was Strongheart.
 A male German Shepherd who became one of the earliest canine film stars.
 Trained in Germany as a police dog and serving in the German Red Cross, he was brought to the US at the age of 3 by filmmakers Launce Trimble and Jane Murfin.